courselabs/docker/labs/containers/README.md

 </details><br/>

+Containers are isolated - the changes you made to add curl were in a different container.
+A new Ubuntu container starts with the clean Ubuntu setup.

 Interactive containers can do fun things with the screen - this is useful to impress people with your hacking skills :)

 ```